Self-guided Sightseeing Tour #4 in Salamanca, Spain

 Sight 11: Cueva de Salamanca

-The Cave of Salamanca is a legendary enclave in the city of Salamanca where, according to popular tradition, the Devil taught.
+The Cave of Salamanca is a legendary enclave in the city of Salamanca (Spain) where, according to popular tradition, the Devil taught.
 This cave corresponds to what was the crypt of the now non-existent church of San Cebrián.

 Sight 12: Ruinas de la Iglesia de San Polo